-If Section 187 is judicially expanded to permit the prosecution of Ms. Becker, it would transform California's fetal murder law from a limited, well-defined protection of pregnant women's reproductive rights, as well as maternal, fetal, and child health, into a coercive law justifying extraordinary intrusion into the lives of pregnant women.
-This interpretation of the law would render it unconstitutional as a violation of the state constitution's guarantee of privacy.
+The prosecution of Ms. Perez under an expanded interpretation of Section 187 transformed California's fetal murder law from a limited, well-defined protection of pregnant women's reproductive rights, as well as maternal, fetal, and child health, into a coercive law justifying extraordinary intrusion into the lives of pregnant women.
+This interpretation of the law is unconstitutional as a violation of the state constitution's guarantee of privacy.